cashbee-team/budgea_client/docs/BanksApi.md

 opts = {
   min_date: Date.parse('2013-10-20'), # Date | minimal date
   max_date: Date.parse('2013-10-20'), # Date | maximum date
+  users_synced: 'users_synced_example', # String | the number of user synchronized during the period
+  users_bank: 'users_bank_example', # String | the number of user of the Bank API synchronized during the period
+  users_bill: 'users_bill_example', # String |  the number of user of the Bill API synchronized during the period
+  accounts_synced: 'accounts_synced_example', # String | the number of accounts synchronized during the period
+  subscriptions_synced: 'subscriptions_synced_example', # String | the number of subscriptions synchronized during the period
+  connections_synced: 'connections_synced_example', # String | the number of connections synchronized during the period
+  connections_account: 'connections_account_example', # String | the number of Bank API connections synchronized during the period
-  period: 'period_example', # String | period to group logs
+  transfers_synced: 'transfers_synced_example', # String | the number of transfers done during the period
+  all: 'all_example', # String | get all the invoicing data at once
-  all: 'all_example' # String | get full ids list instead of numbers }
+  detail: 'detail_example' # String | get full ids list instead of numbers }

 begin
-  #Get number of accounts, connections and users synced.
+  #Get invoicing data for a given period (default is the current month).
   api_instance.invoicing_get(opts)
 rescue BudgeaClient::ApiError => e
   puts "Exception when calling BanksApi->invoicing_get: #{e}"